Skip to content

 Advanced: Customizing Sprites

-You can generate your own sprite files using Spreet, and host them on your web server.
-Then add them to your JSON style (using the sprite key).
+You can generate your own sprite files using Spreet, and host them on your server/CDN.
+Then, add them to your JSON style (using the sprite key).

 Note that (as in the example JSON above) you should not include the suffix or extension in the URL.
-For example, if your output base name is sprite, you would use the following URL in the JSON style https://my-domain.com/path/to/sprite.
-Mapbox/MapLibre will then request https://my-domain.com/path/to/sprite.json and https://my-domain.com/path/to/sprite@2x.png respectively (@2x being appended automatically for retina/HiDPI displays).
+For example, if your output base name is sprite, you would use https://my-domain.com/path/to/sprite in your JSON style.
+MapLibre will automatically request https://my-domain.com/path/to/sprite.json and https://my-domain.com/path/to/sprite@2x.png respectively (@2x is appended automatically for retina/HiDPI displays).

 Advanced: Customizing Fonts

 In our own themes, we have rolled up our default font into a "super-font" stack with the fallback order we want.
-This makes themes easier to edit, and we've listed them in the Stadia font families section below.
+This makes map styles easier to edit.

 Stadia font families